There are many opportunities for outreach at the Cathedral. Read below about ways to put faith to action in our community.

 The Prayer Circle prays daily for the work of the Cathedral and of the Diocese, remembering especially our Bishop and our Rector.
 Several new requests for intercession come in each week and many people believe they have been blessed and strengthened by our prayers.
 We are glad to undertake this important work of support for our various ministries and to remember before God those in any kind of need or trouble.

-To participate in this important ministry, please speak to Irene Dean or contact the Cathedral office.
+To participate in this important ministry, please contact the Cathedral office.

 Feed the Hungry